S Line (Valley Metro): Planned extension

-As of 2024, Valley Metro was in the planning phases of extending the S Line Streetcar past its terminus at Marina Heights into Mesa, via Rio Salado Parkway and Dobson Road.
+As of 2024, Valley Metro is in the planning phases of extending the S Line past its terminus at Marina Heights into Mesa, via Rio Salado Parkway and Dobson Road.
 The proposed extension would serve major destinations in Mesa and eastern Tempe, including Tempe Marketplace and Sloan Park.
 The extension would be approximately 4 mi in length.

-The Rio East-Dobson Extension project was awarded a $15.9 million federal grant in July 2024.
+The Rio East–Dobson Streetcar Extension (REDE) was awarded a $15.9 million federal grant in July 2024.
 The grant was funded by the Infrastructure Investment and Jobs Act, and will help advance the planning process for the proposed line.